lilabgyutae/Dyanmic/README.md

-# Daynamic Label Refinement
+# Daynamic Label Re-finement
-This repository will contain the official implementation of our ACL 2025 paper on dynamic label refinement for few-shot dialogue intent classification.
+This repository will contain the implementation of  dynamic label refinement for few-shot dialogue intent classification.
-Our method addresses the critical challenge of semantic overlap between similar intent classes by dynamically refining intent labels to create more meaningful distinctions during the classification process.
-Code will be released soon!